 But let’s say you want to try something different –no bit at all.
 There are rope halters with rings tied into knots on the noseband.
 It’s “just a halter” but hard on noses if they fit too loosely and slide around.
-Traditional hackamores have no bit but can have shanks and chain curb straps… A linked snaffle could be kinder.
+Those noseband knots put pressure on nerve bundles on the horse’s face.
+Traditional hackamores have no bit but can have shanks and chain curb straps that exert leverage… A linked snaffle could be kinder.

 So, maybe a bridle with a noseband that can be buckled loosely and a cross-under attachment to reins, so when you ask with your inside rein, it cues the outside cheek, if that makes sense.
 (Shown on the horse in above photo.)
 This version has good balance but again, the cross-under needs to release as reins are released.

 The traditional bitless attachment favored in Europe is a metal wheel or flower shaped piece attached to the bridle and I’ve seen horses prefer this to a cross-under design.